Staon/otest2/README.md

 ```
 Now try to remove the exception throwing.
 The test should fail.

-Generally, any unhandled exception thrown from a test case is considered as an error causing failure of the test case.
+Generally, any unhandled exception thrown from a test case is considered being an error causing failure of the test case.
 If the unhandled exception is derived from the _std::exception_ class, the framework is able to print the error
 message (the _what()_ method).
 Otherwise, it only reports _unexpected unknown exception_.
 If your environment doesn't
 derive exceptions from the _std::exception_ class, you can make own implementation of the _ExcCatcher_ interface